 The loftiest-sounding claim is that dry brushing stimulates the lymphatic system.
 But why and how and what does this mean?

 Erum Ilyas, M.D., a dermatologist at Montgomery Dermatology in Pennsylvania, explains: “The lymphatic system in our body is a system of vessels designed to absorb or remove excess fluid in our tissues.
 These vessels have one-way valves that prevent the backflow of fluids once entering the vessels.”
 So basically, it’s the system that moves liquid, fats, and white blood cells away from organs and throughout your body.

 HelloGiggles also spoke to Joanna Vargas, celebrity facialist and founder of Joanna Vargas Salons and Skincare Collection, about dry brushing and how it affects the lymphatic system.
 Vargas says that keeping your lymphatic system in top shape can improve the look of skin.
 She explains:

-Dr. Ilyas is skeptical, however, about whether dry brushing is really necessary.
-“Perhaps by massaging out the excess fluid in our skin dry brushing could potentially encourage the movement of fluid from our soft tissue into the lymphatic system,” she told us, adding that any type of massage or manipulation of skin will stimulate the lymphatic system in the skin, but you don’t necessarily need a dry brush to do this.
+However, Dr. Ilyas is skeptical about whether dry brushing is really necessary at all.
+“Perhaps by massaging out the excess fluid in our skin, dry brushing could potentially encourage the movement of fluid from our soft tissue into the lymphatic system,” she says, adding that any type of massage or manipulation of skin will stimulate the lymphatic system in the skin, but you don’t necessarily need a dry brush to do this.

-If you do choose to use one, remember to brush towards the heart.
+If you do choose to use one, remember to brush towards the heart in an upward motion.
 “Blood needs to return to the heart to re-oxygenate and the lymph returns to a spot right above the heart, to clean and get nutrients,” Vargas told us.